pga03/docs-first-discovery/src/documents/customPreview.md

 ## Adding Self Voicing Functionality

-Self voicing is another key aspect of the First Discovery Tool’s functionality.
+Self voicing is another key aspect of the First Discovery Tool's functionality.
 As far as the preview is concerned, just about any or all parts of it can be voiced through the use of a combination of jquery focus/mouse events and the use of tab index on the desired elements.
-If you were curious to what those “tts”: “value” lines in the language message files were for, they stand for “text to speech” and basically allow us to define whatever we want to be spoken similarly to how the text field was what we wanted to display.
+If you were curious to what those "tts": "value" lines in the language message files were for, they stand for "text to speech" and basically allow us to define whatever we want to be spoken similarly to how the text field was what we wanted to display.

-__NOTE:__ You do not need to voice everything individually, if you want to have all of the information spoken about the deal package when the user tabs to the title of the package, you can just include everything that you want it to say in that elements “tts” field in the message file.
-Don’t worry we will go through an example of each below.
+__NOTE:__ You do not need to voice everything individually, if you want to have all of the information spoken about the deal package when the user tabs to the title of the package, you can just include everything that you want it to say in that elements "tts" field in the message file.
+Don't worry we will go through an example of each below.
 First, lets do some prep work and set up some tab stops on the preview.

-__STEP 1: Add tabindex=”0”__ to the __heading elements__ in the body of __examplePreview.html.__ You can copy the code below.
+__STEP 1: Add tabindex="0"__ to the __heading elements__ in the body of __examplePreview.html.__ You can copy the code below.

 __examplePreview.html__